Classes Coming to Philadelphia in Spring 2015

-The on-site ESL Certification cohort program for Philadelphia is a three(3) semester program.
-Courses begin in Fall 2013 on-site in Philadelphia.
-The credits earned in these courses are applicable towards certification as an ESL Program Specialist, classes will also count in Millersville's Master of Education in Language & Literacy program.
+The on-site ESL Certification cohort program for Philadelphia is a four semester program.
+Courses begin in Spring 2015 on-site in Philadelphia.
+The credits earned in these courses are applicable towards certification as an ESL Program Specialist; classes will also count in Millersville's Master of Education in Language & Literacy program.

 Benefits of ESL Program Specialist Certification: